freedomofpress/securedrop/docs/development/qubes_staging.rst

 Again, omit the ``-base`` suffix.

 Halt each machine, then restart each from ``dom0``.
 The prompt in each console should reflect the correct name of the VM.
-You should be able to ping IPs on the internet.
+Confirm you have network access by running ``host freedom.press``.
+It should show no errors.

 Inter-VM networking
 ~~~~~~~~~~~~~~~~~~~